 We only have two product candidates, AL001 and AL002, which will require extensive clinical evaluation, regulatory review and approval, significant marketing efforts and substantial investment before either or both of them, and any respective successors, will provide us with any revenue.
 As a result, if we do not successfully develop, achieve regulatory approval and commercialize AL001 or AL002, we will be unable to generate any revenue for many years, if at all.
-We do not anticipate that we will generate revenue for a few years, at the earliest, or that we will achieve profitability for at least several years after generating material revenue, if at all.
+We do not anticipate that we will generate revenue, if at all.
 If we are unable to generate revenue, we will not become profitable, and we may be unable to continue our operations.